DoomPillow/Buddy-System-Prototype/README.md

 - Slowed down / decreased number of clouds.
 - Replaced green button with red on level 5.
 - Added level reset button.
+- Moved box in level 4 to below the bridge.

 <h4>Bug Fixes</h4>